Purlins Roof

 1. What Are Roof Purlins?

 Purlins are horizontal structural components that sit between the roof decking or sheeting and the roof’s rafters or trusses.
-They help support the weight of the roofing materials and distribute loads evenly across the structure.
+They help support the weight of the roofing materials and distribute loads evenly across the structure.“This level of support is especially important in commercial roofing systems.”

 Purlins are often used in metal roofing systems, agricultural buildings, warehouses, barns, and any other structure that uses large spans of roofing without much interior support.